 (iii.)
-Rent Affordability (Maximum 16 Points)
+Rent Affordability (Maximum 16 Points).

 - (a.)
 New Funds.
-A maximum of 5 points in aggregate will be given to projects which have a commitment for the AHFA approved sources of new funds listed below Regardless if the funds are loaned (required repayment) or granted to the project, 100% of the total amount of funds committed for points must be a permanent source of funds.
+A maximum of 5 points in aggregate will be given to projects which have a commitment for the AHFA approved sources of new funds listed below.
+Whether the funds are loaned (required repayment) or granted to the project, 100% of the total amount of funds committed for points must be a permanent source of funds.
 Existing funds that are assumed and/or term(s) extended do not qualify for points under these criteria.
-To qualify for these points, the application must include a fully executed firm commitment from the entity that will be loaning or granting the funds to project. - (1.)
-A maximum of 5 points will be given to projects that have a commitment for AHFA-approved sources of new funds from the following list: Federal Home Loan Bank for Affordable Housing Program (AHP) funds (AHP funds must be in the form of a grant or subordinate loan), HOME Funds (not awarded by AHFA), USDA Rural Development 515 funds, CDBG (Entitlement, State, Mitigation and Disaster Recovery Programs), CHOICE Neighborhood funds, NeighborhoodWorks Capital Grant, Indian Community Development Block Grant (ICDBG), Indian Housing Block Grant (IHBG), Section 108 Loan Guarantee Program, and/or Coronavirus State and Local Fiscal Recovery Funds (SLFRF).5 points \$16,001+ per unit
+To qualify for these points, the application must include a fully executed firm commitment from the entity that will be loaning or granting the funds to project.) - (1.)
+A maximum of 5 points will be given to projects that have a commitment for AHFA-approved sources of new funds from the following list: Federal Home Loan Bank for Affordable Housing Program (AHP) funds (AHP funds must be in the form of a grant or subordinate loan), HOME Funds (not awarded by AHFA), USDA Rural Development 515 funds, CDBG (Entitlement, State, Mitigation and Disaster Recovery Programs), CHOICE Neighborhood funds, NeighborhoodWorks Capital Grant, Indian Community Development Block Grant (ICDBG), Indian Housing Block Grant (IHBG), Section 108 Loan Guarantee Program, and/or Coronavirus State and Local Fiscal Recovery Funds (SLFRF).

+'''

+5 points - $16,001+ per unit

-''' 4 points - $12,001 - 16,000 per unit
+4 points - $12,001 - 16,000 per unit

 3 points - $8,001 - 12,000 per unit

+'''

+'''

-2 points - $4,000 - 8,000 per unit '''
+2 points -\$4,000 - \$,000 per unit

+'''

 (2.)
 A maximum of 3 points will be given to projects that have a commitment for AHFA-approved sources of new funds from the following list: Capital Fund Program, Public Housing Sales Proceeds, HUD Choice Neighborhood Funds, or HUD's Rental Assistance Demonstration Program.
-3 points - \$30,001+ per unit processing and final underwriting must be completed in accordance with USDA Rural Development requirements.

 '''

+3 points - $30,001+ per unit

-2 \text{ points} - \$16,000 - 30,000 \text{ per unit}
+2 points - $16,000 - 30,000 per unit

 '''

 (b.)
 Existing Funds.
 A maximum of 3 points will be given to projects that have a letter from USDA stating that the applicant applied for the transfer/assumption of an existing USDA Rural Development 515 loan.
-Letter may further state that further
+Letter may further state that further processing and final underwriting must be completed in accordance with USDA Rural Development requirements.